IvanWeissVanDerPol/testCase-Generator/resulting_docs/test_cases/Functional Test Suite - Mobile App/TC_MOB_FUNC_001.md

 #### **Test Case ID:**
 - `TC_MOB_FUNC_001`

+#### **Priority:**
+High

+#### **Type:**
+Functional

+#### **Test Environment:**
+iOS/Android

 #### **Test Case Title:**
 Verify successful registration with valid data

 #### **Description:**
-This test case verifies that a user can successfully register into the system with valid data.
+This test case verifies that a user can successfully register on the mobile application with valid data.

 #### **Preconditions:**
-1. The user must have valid registration data.
-2. The application must be available and functional.
+1. The mobile application must be installed and operational.
+2. The user is not already registered on the application.
+3. Test data should include a valid and unused email, username, and password.

 #### **Test Steps:**

-1. **Action**: Open the mobile application.
+1. **Action**: Launch the mobile application.
-   - **Expected Result**: The application opens successfully, and the registration page appears.
+   - **Expected Result**: The main screen of the mobile application is displayed, and the option to register a new account is available.
-   - **Actual Result**:

-2. **Action**: Enter valid registration data into the corresponding fields (full name, email, password, confirmation password).
-   - **Expected Result**: The data is successfully entered in all fields.
-   - **Actual Result**:
+   - **Actual Result**: [Leave blank for completion after test execution]

-3. **Action**: Click on the "Sign Up" button.
+2. **Action**: Tap on the "Sign Up" or “Register” option.
-   - **Expected Result**: A verification email is sent to the entered email address.
+   - **Expected Result**:  Registration form appears.
+   - **Actual Result**: [Leave blank for completion after test execution]

+3. **Action**: Enter valid and unused email, username, and password in the respective fields.
+   - **Expected Result**: The 'Sign Up' or 'Register' button becomes active.
-   - **Actual Result**:
+   - **Actual Result**: [Leave blank for completion after test execution]

-4. **Action**: Check the verification email and click on the verification link.
+4. **Action**: Tap on the 'Sign Up' or 'Register' button.
-   - **Expected Result**: The email is successfully opened and the link redirects to the mobile application confirming the successful registration.
+   - **Expected Result**: A successful registration message is displayed and the user is redirected to the login page.
-   - **Actual Result**:
+   - **Actual Result**: [Leave blank for completion after test execution]

 #### **Expected Results:**
-The user is successfully registered into the system after entering valid data.
+User should be successfully registered and redirected to the login page with a display message indicating successful registration.

 #### **Actual Results:**
+[Leave blank to be completed after test execution]

 #### **Pass/Fail:**
+[Leave blank to be completed after test execution]

+#### **Estimated Execution Time:**
+5 minutes

 #### **Screenshots/Attachments:**
-1. Screenshot of the registration page before entering data.
+1. Screenshot of the registration page.
-2. Screenshot of filled registration page.
-3. Screenshot of the verification email.
-4. Screenshot of successful registration confirmation.
+2. Screenshot of the successful registration message.

 #### **Notes/Comments:**
+If registration fails due to network issues, retry the test or check input data validity.